Serverless compute

 The data plane is where data is processed by clusters of compute resources.

-For a Classic data plane, Databricks compute resources run in the customer’s AWS account.
+For a classic data plane, Databricks compute resources run in your AWS account.
 Clusters perform distributed data analysis using queries (in Databricks SQL) or notebooks (in the Data Science & Engineering or Databricks Machine Learning environments):

 New clusters are created within each workspace’s virtual network in the customer’s AWS account.

-A Classic data plane has natural isolation because it runs in each customer’s own AWS account.
-A Classic data plane is not a shared resource for multiple customers.
+A classic data plane has natural isolation because it runs in each customer’s own AWS account.

-For a Serverless data plane, Databricks compute resources run in a special compute layer within the AWS account for Databricks:
+For a serverless data plane, Databricks compute resources run in a compute layer within your Databricks account:

-As of this release, the Serverless data plane is used only for serverless SQL warehouses.
-Enabling this feature does not change how Databricks Runtime clusters work in the Data Science & Engineering or Databricks Machine Learning environments.
+The serverless data plane is used for serverless SQL warehouses and Model Serving.
+Enabling serverless compute does not change how Databricks Runtime clusters work in the Data Science & Engineering or Databricks Machine Learning environments.

 Worker nodes are private, which means they do not have public IP addresses.